carldelfin/EF-psychopathy/README.md

 Note also that the data itself is **not** publicly available due to its sensitive nature.

-The repositiry is structured as follows:
+The repository is structured as follows:

 ![fileandfolderstructure](https://raw.githubusercontent.com/carldelfin/EF-psychopathy/master/img/filestructure.png)